tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 			- Initial wave of [[Cult of the Library|soldiers]] baited into a battle with the goblins, thousands slaughtered
 			- battle not far into the woods
 			- Evidence of an existing legion found
-				- bodies of soldiers compelled by [[Arcadia]], watching workers and explorers
+				- bodies of soldiers compelled by [[Arcadian Court]], watching workers and explorers
 				- ranging part noticed signs of humans looking in on them
 		- She is asking this group specifically because she wants few people to know about this mission before it happens
 			- she intends the gang to sneak out during the precession